habitat-sh/habitat/www/source/docs/build-packages-overview.html.md

 In both scenarios, you'll first need to have a secret origin key to sign your package.
 The origin key name should either match the `pkg_origin` value defined inside your plan, or match the overridden value specified with the `HAB_ORIGIN` environment variable.

 ## Create origin keys
-As part of building a package, it needs to be signed with an secret origin key at buildtime.
+As part of building a package, it needs to be signed with a secret origin key at buildtime.
 On your host machine, if you want to generate an origin key pair manually, or you used the `hab cli setup` and simply need another origin key pair, run the following command:

     hab origin key generate originname